XMUDM/GENET/readme.md

 python finetune/finetuning_gnn_signal.py   # Run a experiment, before that, please setup the root path of the dataset in the code.
 ```

-Experiments can be controlled with the **./experiments/tpch.json** file.
-For descriptions of the components and functioning, consult our paper.